theBGuy/UpdatedMapHack/README.md

 This is a completly revamped version of MapHack to be used with kolbot.

 ## Features
-- Added all missing side areas
+- All missing side areas
-- Added all missing points of interest
+- All missing points of interest (superchests, mini-bosses, quest locations, ect)
-- Added shrine names
+- Added shrine names on the map
 - Added item filter
+   - Default filter shows all normal items and above (superior, set, craft, rare, unique)
+   - Also can use personal pickit file with the filter to only show items that exist in your pickit
+- Red portal usage (Uber portals, Act 5 portals (Anya, Abaddon, Pit Of Acheron, Infernal Pit), Tristram, Worldstone, Moo Moo Farm
+- Stat box
+- QOL features including
+   - Out of Town Features:
-- Added red portal usage
+     - Auto make portal
-- Added baal portal usage
+     - Auto portal to town
-- Added stat box
+   - In Town Features
+      - Go to healer
+      - Go to stash

 ## How to use
 It should be simple enough.
 Download the contents of this repo.
 Copy and paste them into your kolbot download.